United Nations in the Era of AI

 Requiring AI audit trails.
 Companies should have AI audit trails that explain how particular algorithms were put together or what kinds of choices were made during the development process.
 This can provide some degree of “after-the-fact” transparency and explainability to outside parties.
 Such tools would be especially relevant in cases that end up under litigation and need to be elucidated to judges or juries in case of consumer harm or civil suits.
 Since product liability law is likely to be the governing force in adjudicating AI harm, it is necessary to have audit trails that provide both external transparency and explainability.

-Implementing AI training programs.
+Implementing AI training programmes.
 Firms should have AI training programmes that not only address the technical aspects of development, but the ethical, legal, and societal ramifications.
 This would help software developers understand that their products should not assume or embed their own individual ethical values, but are part of a broader society that stretches around the globe with a stake in AI development.
 AI goes beyond the development of traditional product lines with narrow social implications.
 With its potential to distort basic human values and rights, it is crucial to train people on how to think about AI through all phases of its development.
 Another integral aspect to AI training programs would be teaching software designers about the perils of using poorly curated datasets to train their algorithms, providing them with the tools to not only identify bad training data, but also to provide them solutions and access to wider datasets curated with the assistance of ethicists.

 Providing a means of remediation for AI damages or harm.
 There should be a means of remediation in cases where AI deployment result in consumer damages or harm.
 This could be through legal cases, arbitration, or some other negotiated process.
 This would allow those hurt by AI to address the problems and rectify the situation.
 Having clear procedures in place will help with this technology’s unintended consequences.